resqclub/flutter-assignment/README.md

 # 1. Providing a sample

-You can send us any mobile code you have available, written by yourself.
-This could be for an iOS or Android app, or cross-platform code.
+You can send us any Flutter code you have available, written by yourself.
 This should be a significant sample of code and e.g. not just the implementation for a tutorial.
 As a guideline, if it's less than 1000 lines of code then it's probably not suitable.

 Along with your code, please provide some extra context for the sample.
 We'd like to know things like,